firefly-iii/docs/docs/docs/firefly-iii/installation/docker.md

 ### Download Docker Compose file

-Download **[the Docker compose file](https://raw.githubusercontent.com/firefly-iii/docker/main/docker-compose.yml)** and place it somewhere convenient.
+Download **[the Docker Compose file](https://raw.githubusercontent.com/firefly-iii/docker/main/docker-compose.yml)** and place it somewhere convenient.
 It doesn't really matter where you place it, but I suggest a dedicated directory.

+If you also want to use the Firefly III Data Importer, grab the [alternative Docker Compose file](https://raw.githubusercontent.com/firefly-iii/docker/main/docker-compose-data.yml) instead.

-Grab the raw file, and don't copy-paste the text from your browser.
+Either way, grab the raw file, and don't copy-paste the text from your browser.
 The spaces in the file are very important.
 So use "Save As".

 !!! info
     The Apache server inside this Docker image will run as `www-data`.
 This will be reflected by the files you upload: they will be owned by `www-data`.
 You can change the user the image runs under but that user must exist inside the Docker image or things may not work as expected.

 ### Download environment variables

-Next step is to download **[the environment variable file](https://raw.githubusercontent.com/firefly-iii/firefly-iii/main/.env.example)** from the GitHub repository and place in the same folder as the `docker-compose.yml`.
+There are two environment variable-files you need to run this Docker Compose file.
+Download all three files and save them next to the Docker Compose file.

+- The first file contains Firefly III variables and can be downloaded from [the Firefly III repository](https://raw.githubusercontent.com/firefly-iii/firefly-iii/main/.env.example).
+Save it as a new file called `.env`.
+- The second file contains the database variables and can be downloaded from [the Docker repository](https://raw.githubusercontent.com/firefly-iii/docker/main/database.env).
+Save it as a new file called `.db.env`.

+If you've downloaded the Docker Compose file that *includes* the Data Importer, you'll need a third `.env` file:

+- Download the [Data Importer environment variables](https://raw.githubusercontent.com/firefly-iii/data-importer/main/.env.example) and save it as a new file called `.importer.env`.

-It is **important** that you rename the file to `.env`.
+It is **important** that you rename the file as instructed here.
 You can see in the Docker compose file why this is.
-There is a reference to it: `env_file: .env`.
-If you don't name it `.env`, but something else, you must edit the Docker compose file.
+There is a reference to it: `env_file:`.
+If you don't name it as it is in the Docker Compose file, you must edit the Docker compose file to match the file names.

 ### Start the container

-Run the following command in the directory where both `docker-compose.yml` and `.env` are present.
+Run the following command in the directory where both `docker-compose.yml` and all environment variable files are present.

 ```text
 docker-compose -f docker-compose.yml up -d